 Can You Rent Your House If You Have A VA Loan?

 The VA wants their mortgage program to get veterans and active military into houses, not for people to get vacation homes or investment properties.
-Current VA homeowners must occupy their home within 60 days of securing financing, and must continue to reside in their current home.
+VA occupancy requirements state that current VA homeowners must occupy their home within 60 days of securing financing and must continue to reside in their current home.

 But what happens when you decide to move?
-If they can afford it, they should be able to keep their current home and purchase the new home.
+If they can afford it, borrowers should be able to keep their current home and purchase a new home.
 But with VA loan restrictions, this is difficult.

 That’s where the IRRRL comes in.